ldelossa/vimdark/README.md

 # vimdark
 A Vim theme for night time.
 Loosely based on vim-monotonic and chrome's dark reader extention.
+A light theme is included as well for the day time.

 # Installation (via vim-plug)
 Plug 'ldelossa/vimdark'